 If you have read the whole article I hope you’ve found it fun and/or interesting.
 Please feel free to comment on it, let me know if you come across information which might be linked to some part of the story – and let me know what lead you think I should pursue.

-Saint-Leu-le-Forêt, Monday 26th of March 2018 — Tanja Kiørboe Vanpeene
+Saint-Leu-le-Forêt, Monday March 26th 2018 — Tanja Kiørboe Vanpeene

 My sources